 Soy protein-based formulas are consumed by infants primarily in U.S. and Canada.
 Soy and protein hydrolysates-based products are consumed by infants with milk allergy or intolerance to intact proteins, whereas amino acid-based formulations are consumed by infants who cannot tolerate formulations based on cow milk proteins, soy protein isolates or casein hydrolysates.

-Growing importance of infant formula fortified with nutritional content on account of new product launches by baby food manufacturers including FrieslandCampina and Arla Foods is expected to limit the usage of vitamin ingredient.
+The growing importance of infant formula fortified with nutritional content on account of new product launches by baby food manufacturers including FrieslandCampina and Arla Foods is expected to limit the usage of vitamin ingredients.
 Furthermore, hazardous effects associated with fluoride owing to toxicity are expected to restrict its demand as an ingredient in infant formulas over the forecast period.

-The growing middle class is creating increasing demand for the consumption of probiotic ingredient in the form of infant formula, forcing retailers and convenience store owners to continuously strive to achieve relevance in pricings and product offerings.
+The growing middle class is creating increasing demand for the consumption of probiotic ingredients in the form of infant formula, forcing retailers and convenience store owners to continuously strive to achieve relevance in pricing and product offerings.
 Much of the growth in retail sector is expected to come from consolidation and mergers and acquisitions from international players.

 The infant formula ingredients market is dominated by local players adopting new formats and using multi-channel approaches.
 In addition, these outlets are also focusing on providing easy payment options by incorporating various technologies in order to provide comfort to their consumers and increase their sales.

 Based on application, the market is segmented into standard infant formula, growing-up milk, specialty formula, and follow-on formula.
 The growing-up milk segment is expected to exhibit the fastest growth over the forecast period.
 The said application includes vitamin D, iron, and calcium.
 Growing-up milk application functions as a part of a balanced diet for babies of 12 months and above age group.